 With the right kind of platform, you won’t just reduce the risk of accidents but also gain better insights into your fleet.

-The best safety management systems fulfil every fundamental safety obligation and form a part of the ship’s risk management strategy.
+The best safety management systems fulfil every fundamental safety obligation and form a part of the safety management system ship framework.
 With this in mind, the elements in a leading SMS like Shipmate includes:

 • Emergency guidelines that assist in quick action